MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 - [CookiesAllowedForUrls](#cookiesallowedforurls)

 - CookiesSessionOnlyForUrls

+For detailed information on valid url patterns, please see [https://go.microsoft.com/fwlink/?linkid=2095322](https://go.microsoft.com/fwlink/?linkid=2095322). * is not an accepted value for this policy.

 If you set the [RestoreOnStartup](#restoreonstartup) policy to restore URLs from previous sessions, this policy is ignored, and cookies are stored permanently for those sites.